Ascot: over 300 years of racing history

 1946 The Ascot ﬁxture list extended to include racing in July, September and October.

-July 1951 The King George VI and Queen Elizabeth was run for the first time, being an amalgamation of races run in July and October create a prestigious mid-summer race for 3yo and upwards over one-and-a-half miles
+July 1951 The King George VI and Queen Elizabeth was run for the first time, being an amalgamation of races run in July and October create a prestigious mid-summer race for three-year-olds and upwards over one-and-a-half miles.

 1955 The rules of divorce were relaxed and divorcees were able to enter the Royal Enclosure.
 However, a redevelopment of the Enclosure shortly before this had added the new Queen’s Lawn.
 Entrance was by invitation only and the Court rules governing divorce still applied.